 How I like to work as a Manager

-This document is an effort to explain my role, my values, my expectations and finally my quirks as a manager.
+This page is an effort to explain my role, my values, my expectations and finally my quirks.

 This is a live document and it will change over time.
 Often I won’t live up to these values and ideas.
 But it’s alright!
 We all make mistakes.
 Hopefully, two things can emerge when that happens: